-I stumbled upon the Guerrilla Gardening Club while eating at one of their Monday dinners at St.Timonthy’s church.
-I was really taken in by the amount of knowledge, opportunity, support, and love I felt with in the group.
-The GGC helps to beautify the community at the same time providing jobs, volunteer opportunities, and education.
+I stumbled upon the Guerrilla Gardening Club while eating at one of their Monday night dinners at St.Timonthy’s church.
+I was really taken in by the amount of knowledge, opportunity, support, and love from the group.
+The GGC helps to beautify the community at the same time providing jobs, volunteer opportunities, and education to those wanting to better themselves and the world.

-After surviving my three day trip over the ocean from Morro Bay to San Francisco aboard the Lady Washington I met up with an old high school buddy I hadn’t seen in twenty years, rocked the dance floor at his bar and met this super cool tree activist, Jungle Bird, who is using humor to help stop deforestation. http://junglebird.org
+After surviving my three day seafaring journey aboard the Lady Washington.
+We motored up the central California Coast from Morro Bay to San Francisco and I met up with an old high school buddy I hadn’t seen in twenty years, rocked the dance floor at his bar and met this super cool tree activist, Jungle Bird, who is using humor to help stop deforestation.
+Some people say, “Oh, I’m just one guy what can I do?”
+Well this ONE guy is doing quiet a bit to help educate and empower people on how to stop deforestation.
+Check out his cool website at. http://junglebird.org

-I met Walker and Tammy one day while exploring the sand dunes with some friends.
-We happened upon their campsite and spooked them a bit at first then we shared some stories and became friends.
-Walker showed me some of his bamboo and Plastic PVC Flutes and I told him we should jam out.
-So we jammed out.
-He and tammy come over to the boat I’m living on and we all shoot the breeze, have some food, and enjoy the birds, sunsets, and sea life of Morro Bay.
-Living the Dream!
+I met Walker and his girl Tammy one day while exploring the sand dunes with some friends.
+We happened upon their campsite, introduced ourselves and shared stories of wild times traveling, hitching, and camping in the wilderness.
+Walker showed me some of his handmade flutes and I told him we should jam out; So we jammed out.
+He and Tammy came over to The Brier Island (the 40 junk sail boat I’m living on with Captain Paul) and we jammed out with Captain Paul Armstrong, Michael, and who ever else happens to be around the north pier.
+One of my favorite things in life is meeting new people and jamming out with the spontaneous vibe.

-I met Jack Smith of the Morro Bay Skateboard Museum from a young skateboarder while we were skating around town.
+I met Jack Smith of the Morro Bay Skateboard Museum from some this kid who was like, “Hey man… do you know there’s a guy named Jack Smith who skated across America 4 times and he has a skate shop and Museum right here in the middle of town.”
+And I was like, “No, way I would love to talk to this guy and possible get an interview!”
 After conversing with Jack for a minute I knew I had met one of the coolest skateboarders alive.
 Make sure you check out the museum on your next visit to central California’s majestic and awe inspiring Morro Bay. http://www.mbskate.com/

-The wild wacky and a little bit zany, Willow Jon river rafts, plays music, makes friends with mischievous little monkeys, swims in a volcanic mud bath and continues his world wide tour of joy through Colombia and Ecuador.
+A music video for “Third Person.”
+It’s about how we have so many parts to our personalities, bodies, minds, and spirits.
+Willow Jon river rafts, laughs, dances, plays music, makes friends with everyone including mischievous little monkeys, swims in a volcanic mud bath and continues his world wide tour of joy through Columbia and Ecuador.
 Enjoy!

 Willow Jon continues his world adventures with a trip to South America where his curiosity, enthusiasm, and gigantic appetite for adventure are even bigger than ever.
 Animals, smiles, music, butterflies, pristine beaches, laughter and more.
 What else could your ask for?